JAX on NVIDIA GPUs Part 1: Fundamentals and best practices

 PyTorch + GPU

-Hardware Portability
+Hardware portability

 Unified XLA backend across all accelerators

-CUDA-centric, limited portability
+NVIDIA CUDA-centric, limited portability

-Functional Programming
+Functional programming

 Easier distributed computing, composable